code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 <img src="{{ site.url }}/assets/images/spring-batch/spring-cloud-data-flow-launch-tasks-executions-batch-job-details.png" alt="spring cloud data flow tasks executions batch job details">

-So, in other words, we successfully used a Spring Batch Admin UI to launch a Spring Batch job!
+That's it, we successfully used a Spring Batch Admin UI to launch a Spring Batch job!

 > Note that you can also consult the log files of the executed batch job.
 Check the console output of the Spring Cloud Server for the location of the log files.